 Cloud security monitoring with DNIF HYPERCLOUD

 DNIF HYPERCLOUD is a cloud-native platform that brings the functionality of SIEM, UEBA and SOAR into a single continuous workflow to solve cybersecurity challenges at scale.
 It can integrate natively with cloud infrastructure providers, delivering ready-made out of the box use cases to detect threats on the cloud.
-Get started in minutes with standardised infrastructure, metrics and threat detection capability.
+Book a demo and see how you can get started in minutes with standardised infrastructure, metrics and threat detection capability.